 ¼ cup chopped fresh basil

-Heat canola oil in a frying pan to 335 degrees and fry egg rolls in 2 batches.
+- Heat canola oil in a frying pan to 335 degrees and fry egg rolls in 2 batches.
 While in oil, turn frequently, until rolls are golden brown and crispy.
 Remove rolls from oil and place on paper towels to drain.
 Serve immediately with red pepper sauce and your favorite spicy mustard and peach chutney.
+What is Chutney?

 Red Pepper Sauce